Chunggkeys/MACFE_Dashboard/MACEV_MK.2/Voltage_IO_Testing/ReadMe.md

     The function creates a log of the signals monitored and writes them to a file in an organized manner to be used later.
     The function continues to run until the user ends it

-    **Important: Click f11 when you want to stop this function and go back to main module**
+    **Important: Click esc when you want to stop this function and go back to main module**

     **Important: Everytime a signal is detected, a LED is flashed.
 The default pin for this LED is GPIO 25 but can be changed from the variable**

 - **timing_diagram()**:
     This function is related to the monitoring function.
 This function takes the data that the monitoring function created and turns it into graphs for every pin used.

+- **debounce()**:
+    This function is called from within the monitor function if debouincing is turned on.
+The function is given a set of pins and it waits for the pins to be stable for **50ms** before inputting their state. **50ms** value can be changed according to user preference.

 ## Installation
+### Files Breakdown
+[voltage_io.py](voltage_io.py) contains all the functions that are going to be used by the module.
+The detailed descriptions of these functions written above.
+[user_interface.py](user_interface.py) provides the user interface for using the module.
+The file allows the user to access all the functions and test them by inputting the values that are asked on the screen

+### Testing
+Open the [user_interface.py](user_interface.py) file and run it on either PI terminal or in VNC viewer.
+The interface provides instructions on the screen when the user runs it

 ### Environment
 To test the module, you need to remotely connect your Raspberry PI to your coomputer.
 A recomennded software is VNC Viewer.
 It allows the user to connect the PI to their computer and execute the code.
 Download link is given below
 [**VNC Viewer**](https://www.realvnc.com/en/connect/download/viewer/)